zboucek/flightmare/docs/source/documentation.rst

 * :ref:`Installing and getting started with Flightmare <quick-start>`

-Getting started
+Getting Started
 ---------------

 | :ref:`Introduction <introduction>` — What to expect from Flightmare.
 | :ref:`Quick Start <quick-start>` — Get the latest Flightmare releases.
 | :ref:`F.A.Q. <faq-install>` — Some of the most frequent installation issues.

-Building Flightmare binary
+Building Flightmare Binary
 --------------------------

 | :ref:`Standalone Build <standalone-build>` — Make the build in Unity.
 | :ref:`F.A.Q. <faq-binary>` — Some of the most frequent building issues.

-First steps
+First Steps
 -----------

 | :ref:`Core Concepts <core-concepts>`  — Overview of the basic concepts in Flightmare.